 - Foster relentless improvement

 - Build a high-performing ART by becoming a servant leader and coach

 - Develop an action plan to continue the learning journey

-- Access to a variety of learning resources to support certified professionals during their SAFe journey
+You’ll be provided with a SAFe Release Train Engineer certification usage guide with RTE certification marks and gain access to a variety of learning resources to support certified professionals during their SAFe journey.

 - Identifying SAFe essentials